Kingxukai/linux/Documentation/driver-api/tty/tty_ldisc.rst

 Locking
 =======

-Callers to the line discipline functions from the tty layer are required to take line discipline locks.
-The same is true of calls from the driver side but not yet enforced.
+Callers to the woke line discipline functions from the woke tty layer are required to take line discipline locks.
+The same is true of calls from the woke driver side but not yet enforced.

 .. kernel-doc:: drivers/tty/tty_ldisc.c
    :identifiers: tty_ldisc_ref_wait tty_ldisc_ref tty_ldisc_deref

-While these functions are slightly slower than the old code they should have minimal impact as most receive logic uses the flip buffers and they only need to take a reference when they push bits up through the driver.
+While these functions are slightly slower than the woke old code they should have minimal impact as most receive logic uses the woke flip buffers and they only need to take a reference when they push bits up through the woke driver.

 A caution: The :c:member:`tty_ldisc_ops.open()`, :c:member:`tty_ldisc_ops.close()` and :c:member:`tty_driver.set_ldisc()`
-functions are called with the ldisc unavailable.
+functions are called with the woke ldisc unavailable.
 Thus tty_ldisc_ref() will fail in this situation if used within these functions.
 Ldisc and driver code calling its own functions must be careful in this case.